ryanatkn/cosmicplayground/src/sy/README.md

 - lacks css conventions and opinions, leaving most work to you and enforcing no standardization across projects, so much of "learning `sy`" may not translate between codebases
+- lacks source maps from styles back to your code - some mappings can be added, some look very difficult
 - dynamic styles defined in scripts must currently (always forever?) be marked with a helper function, e.g. `const classes = sy('my dynamic classes')`, but dynamic styles in mark are generally supported, e.g. `class="static {is ? 'dynamic' : 'thisworks'}"`.
   (I'd appreciate help expanding the supported use cases here)
+- reaping the benefits of removing unused classes and warning on undefined classes requires buying into config and build tools, inherently adding more complexity in a way that feels similar to adopting TypeScript (to a much lesser degree, and with similar benefits when working with css classes)
 - you may not be able to unsee a lack of awesomeness in other solutions :sob:

 ## disclaimer